 Our culture's idea of body beautiful has been a flat tummy for the last, i don't know, century?
 The ever elusive flat tummy, I'm sure many of you would agree a flat tummy is incredibly hard to achieve (after the age of 12), and even harder to keep.

 So we all do what I do, you suck it in.
 (Maybe it's time for corsets again?)

 The thing is, apparently, when you hold in your stomach, your breathing becomes more shallow.

 We are actually supposed to breathe from our tummies, have you ever noticed how a baby breathes when they are sleeping on their back?
 It's like a balloon inflating!
 But because we all want to be considered hot and sexy, we suck it in and breather from our chests and shoulders.

 What breathing like this does, and keeping your stomach in like that does, is put your brain into fight or flight mode, that's right anxiety, stress, and depression mode.

 Their is a reason people have a saying 'you feel it in your gut', because you actually do.
 Your gut has a ton of nerve endings, that function almost like a second primitive brain.
 In many spiritualities, the gut is the seat of the spirit and connection with the divine, it's only later than we moved that function it to the 'heart'.

-Keep your tummy tight all the time causes all sorts of havoc.
+Keep your tummy tight (sucked in) all the time causes all sorts of havoc.

 Soft belly is the road to happiness